 Short for glamorous camping, the term glamping refers to resort-style accommodations in scenic destinations that provide guests easy access to the outdoors.
 Also known as “boutique camping”, glamping combines all the amenities and creature comforts of the indoors (gourmet meals, cozy beds, heat and AC, and of course, proper bathrooms) with an opportunity to immerse yourself in the outdoors’ restorative effects or go off and seek adventure.
-Canvas tents, bell tents, and yurts for glamping are most common, though California has so much more to offer.
+Canvas tents, bell tents, and yurts for glamping are most common, though the Golden State has so much more to offer.
 Visitors can also stay in an Airstream trailer or a treehouse—both valid glamping accommodations if you stretch the definition just a bit.

 Whatever your prerogative, glamping is ideal for your brunch-loving, camp-curious crew or even new outdoorists who aren’t ready to make the jump from soft, cozy bed to cold, hard ground—no judgement here!—but still crave a proper adventure.
 It’s the perfect compromise that comes with the added benefit of experiencing unique design and the great outdoors all at once.